Naman1997/proxmox-terraform-template-k8s/README.md

 Description for all vars in file 'terraform.tfvars' is available in file 'variables.tf'.
 Apart from the variables mentioned above you can also edit other variables in file 'variables.tf'.

 The variables mentioned below are hard-coded in file 'main.tf' as I don't think most people would move away from these defaults.
-Please update file 'main.tf' if you need other defaults.
+Please update file 'main.tf' if you need different defaults.

 ```
 <!-- Proxmox TLS check -->